|

 seen?

 This pretty seaweed is made up of tiny balls.
-It grows on coral rubble
+It grows on rocks and

 Features: The seaweed resembles

-long horizontal 'stem' that creeps over the surface.
-It grows on coral
+a long horizontal 'root' that creeps over the surface.
+Colours range

-rubble or on rocks.
-Colours range from bright green to bluish and
+from bright green to bluish and olive green.

 Sometimes confused with Oval